-Through a combination of practical and theory activities you will acquire a range of practical and creative skills through a design and make project to prepare you for Britain's expanding design industry.
+Through a combination of practical and theory activities you will acquire a range of creative skills through a design and make project to prepare you for Britain's expanding design industry.
 You will explore materials, techniques and processes and be challenged to achieve a high level of skill by passionate teachers of design.
-You will also learn core content looking at materials such as metals, papers and boards, polymers, systems, textiles and timbers, encouraging you to create innovative multi-material products.
-Throughout the course there may be opportunities to visit national galleries, museums and shows including London and Birmingham.
+You will also learn core textile design, investigate constructed textiles, dye and printed fabrics, fashion design, soft furnishings and stitch.
+Throughout the course there may be opportunities to visit national galleries, museums and shows including in London and Birmingham.